 It’s always good to test your mobile app for performance and security issues.
 Since today’s smartphones come with a generous amount of storage, it’s common for users to have large amounts of data on their smartphones.
 Thus, you should test your app for vulnerabilities and performance especially with huge volumes of data.

 Today’s mobile ecosystem is very dynamic.
 As OEMs are launching new devices with new customizations, software and hardware fragmentation prevails in this mobile ecosystem.
-To ensure compatibility and performance, it is highly recommended to test your mobile app against all real devices instead of emulators.
+To ensure compatibility and performance, it is highly recommended to use real device testing instead of emulators for efficient mobile app testing.

 If you need help in testing your mobile app, kindly contact us.
 We are happy to help!